evalunamain/trippy/README.md

 * Micro-ui polishing across app.

 ### Caveats ###
+* Chose to use material-ui to aid in focusing on functionality over style while working quickly.
+Any decisions it makes on a micro-ui level don't necessarily reflect the same ones that I would make.
-As development on this began with a set time limit, mobile/client UA responsiveness is currently low priority.
+* As development on this began with a set time limit, mobile/client UA responsiveness is currently low priority.
 Traditionally I'd develop with those things (and things like ownership/validation) in mind as I went.
 I do believe in progressive enhancement!
 Tested on a 17" Macbook Air running latest Chrome.

 ### Mainathon specs: ###